-We have a vibrant student community and you can get involved in a range of activities, societies and other social opportunities, both within our School and across the University.
+We have a vibrant student community and you can get involved in a range of activities, societies and other social opportunities, both within the School and across the University.

 If you are new to Leeds, Leeds University Union organises trips to visitor attractions across Yorkshire and the UK.
 Many of our courses organise trips too, for example a visit to Glasgow International in April 2018 for MA Fine Art students and inter-disciplinary excursions to exhibitions and heritage sites across the UK.